 Average fee paid per transaction size, in Satoshi/byte

-Bitcoin transaction fees are paid to miners who confirm transactions by including them in a mined block.
+Bitcoin Core (BTC) transaction fees are paid to miners who confirm transactions by including them in a mined block.

 Because blocksize is limited, miners typically assign priority to transactions with higher fee rate.
-Recently, demand for on-chain bitcoin transactions has become so high that transactions without a fee are almost guaranteed to be ignored by miners, and the average fee required for a transaction to be confirmed has increased.
+Demand for on-chain Bitcoin Core (BTC) transactions has become so high that transactions without a fee are almost guaranteed to be ignored by miners, and the average fee required for a transaction to be confirmed has increased.

-Bitcoin transaction fees are measured in Satoshis per byte (0.00000001 bitcoin per 0.000001 Megabyte) because memory space on the blockchain is the limiting factor.
-Several factors may influence the size of a bitcoin transaction in bytes, however the value of the transaction in bitcoin is not usually correlated (a typical transaction sending 1 bitcoin is usually about the same size in bytes as a typical transaction sending 100 bitcoin, and will need to have about the same fee to receive the same confirmation priority).
+Bitcoin Core (BTC) transaction fees are measured in Satoshis per byte (0.00000001 Bitcoin Core (BTC) per 0.000001 Megabyte) because memory space on the blockchain is the limiting factor.
+Several factors may influence the size of a Bitcoin Core (BTC) transaction in bytes, however the value of the transaction in Bitcoin Core (BTC) is not usually correlated (a typical transaction sending 1 Bitcoin Core (BTC) is usually about the same size in bytes as a typical transaction sending 100 Bitcoin Core (BTC), and will need to have about the same fee to receive the same confirmation priority).